- Experts aren’t exactly sure what causes multiple sclerosis (MS).

 Nerve cells communicate by sending electrical signals via nerve fibers.
-A layer called the myelin sheath covers and protects these fibers.
-It ensures that each nerve cell properly reaches its intended target.
+A layer called the myelin sheath covers and protects the nerve fibers.
+That protection ensures that each nerve signal properly reaches its intended target.

 - walking and coordination problems

 MS affects everyone differently.
 The severity of the disease and the types of symptoms vary from person to person.
 There are different types of MS, and the cause, symptoms, and progression of disability may vary.

 What causes MS itself is unknown.
 However, scientists believe that four factors can increase a person’s risk for developing the disease.
 These risk factors are:

 - immune system